 Florida Keys Tour Itinerary

-We arrive back at Cheeca Lodge in plenty of time to take to take advantage of the many exciting and fun experiences offered at the resort, or best of all, just relax by the ocean or by one of the heated swimming pools, and luxuriate in the warmth of south Florida.
+We arrive back at Playa Largo Resort in plenty of time to take to take advantage of the resort’s amenities, or best of all, just relax by the bay or by the swimming pool, and luxuriate in the warmth of south Florida.

 WEDNESDAY | Key West: Key Lime Inn

 Today we begin with a van transfer through Marathon and across Seven Mile Bridge to our start on Summerland Key.
 We then cycle from Key to Key and include a welcome stop on Sugarloaf Key at the iconic “Baby’s Coffee”.
 Here we can indulge in a snack and maybe the locally roasted coffee before finishing our ride into Key West.
 Key West is literally the end of the road…you are at the southernmost point in the continental U.S. (closer to Cuba than Miami) and to go any further you will need a boat!
 And yet its geographical location is only part of its world-famous attraction.
 You will ride along its palm-tree-lined streets, pass gingerbread mansions and tin-roofed conch houses, and later visit the homes and neighborhoods where Ernest Hemingway, Tennessee Williams, Elizabeth Bishop, Robert Frost, Jimmy Buffett and Harry Truman all lived.
 And while Key West is famous for the night life and shenanigans of Duval Street (all true), you will also be impressed that it is not just a party town but is likewise a tightly knit community of permanent residents who cling fiercely to their live-and-let-live attitude.